 You shouldn’t have to choose between clean but dry skin and dirty but nourished skin.
 Look for cleansers that gently exfoliate with nourishing ingredients, like Allantoin, Green Tea Extract or Aloe.
 SLMD’s Salicylic Acid Cleanser contains exfoliants to clean the skin as well as Allantoin and Green Tea extract to keep it hydrated.

 Choosing a moisturizer can be tricky, so keep your eye out for products that have “acne-prone skin” on the label to make sure it doesn’t occlude your skin (clog your pores), which can worsen any pre-existing acne.
-After you’ve washed your face in the morning, use the SLMD Daily Moisturizer with SPF 15.
-Its lightweight, oil-free formula absorbs easily into the skin plus it’s a broad spectrum SPF, which protects skin against harmful UVA and UVB rays.
+After you’ve washed your face in the morning, use the SLMD Dual Defender SPF 30.
+Its lightweight formula absorbs easily into the skin plus it’s a broad spectrum SPF, which protects skin against harmful UVA and UVB rays.
 After you wash your face in the evening, try SLMD’s Facial Moisturizer to replenish your skin’s natural nutrients.
 It also includes amino acids, which help stimulate the skin cells to hydrate and retain moisture as well as powerful antioxidants like Vitamins C and E, which brighten and improve skin tone and elasticity.

 Should I Moisturize If I Have Oily Skin?